-Related instruction by lecture, demonstration, the use of audio-visuals, etc. immediately precedes application by the trainee in shop practice; instruction and its application are correlated as closely as possible at all times, and the major allotment of time is given to the development of manipulative skills.
+Related instruction by lecture, demonstration, the use of audiovisuals, etc. immediately precedes application by the trainee in shop practice; instruction and its application are correlated as closely as possible at all times, and the major allotment of time is given to the development of manipulative skills.

-CLOCK HOURS CREDIT
+age and a second of CLOCK HOURS CREDIT

-I. Cou rse of Study 945
+• Course of Study 945

 A. Lumber 80

 B. Tools 80

 C. Foundation 180

 D. Framing 300

 E. Exterior Finish 120

 F. Interior Finish 185

-II.
-Related Information 135
+I. Related Informatio n 135 2

-A. Sketching and Layout 45
+A. Sketching and Layout 45 18

-В. Print Reading 45
+B. Print Reading 45

-C. Trade Mathematics 45
+C. Trade Mathema tics 45

-Total Hours 1080
+Tot al Hours 1080